Merith-TK/utils/cmd/autorun/readme.md

 2. Run the `autorun` executable.
 3. Insert a USB drive into your computer and watch the magic happen!

+## Standalone Mode

+This program also supports running in "standalone" mode.
+When an `.autorun.toml` file is placed next to the executable, it will launch using that configuration file instead of launching all configuration files on connected drives.

 ## Configuration